monarch-initiative/monarch-legacy/CONTRIBUTING.md

 * Changes will never be committed directly to the master branch on the shared repo.
 Rather, they will be composed as branches within the developer's forked repo, where the developer can iterate and refine their code prior to submitting it for review.

 ##### Principle 3: Propose changes via pull request of personal branches
-*  Each set of changes will be developed as a task-specific *branch* in the developer's forked repo, and then a [pull request](github.com/government/best-practices/compare) will be created to develop and propose changes to the shared repo.
+*  Each set of changes will be developed as a task-specific *branch* in the developer's forked repo, and then a [pull request](github.com/government/best-practices/compare) will be created to propose changes to the shared repo.
 This mechanism provides a way for developers to discuss, revise and ultimately merge changes from the forked repo into the shared Monarch repo.

 ##### Principle 4: Delete or ignore stale branches, but don't recycle merged ones
 *  Once a pull request has been merged, the task-specific branch is no longer needed and may be deleted or ignored.
 It is bad practice to reuse an existing branch once it has been merged.
-Instead, a subsequent branch and pull-request cycle should begin when a developer switches to a different coding task.
+Instead, a new branch and pull-request cycle should begin when a developer switches to a different coding task.
 *  You may create a pull request in order to get feedback, but if you wish to continue working on the branch, so state with "DO NOT MERGE YET".

 ## Table of contents